mfreema5/Thesis/Spring-2015/restructure/06-bibliometrics-intro-and-JIF.md

 Despite having fewer citations than Journal A, Journal C has I higher ratio citations to citable pieces, and so is ranked higher.
 Using that ratio to rank journals is a way to prevent quantity from overwhelming quality.

-##### And thus the Journal Impact Factor

-This, then, is the core of how the Journal Impact Factor and a number of similar metrics work.
-Gather citation counts and citable pieces for each journal, calculate the ratios, and rank the journals.

-However, there are a number of potential problems with this method.
-Those and some others problems with the Journal Impact Factor are most easily explained by looking at a some other journal-level metrics that use refined versions of this same basic methods.

 ----

 ## References